-No. If the parties to a French employment contract agree to private arbitration, the opinion of the arbitrator will have no binding effect.
+If the parties to a French employment contract agree to private arbitration, the opinion of the arbitrator will have no binding effect.

 The Labour Code gives exclusivity to the Labour Courts when dealing with disputes between employers and employees.
-Article L1411-4 of the Labour Code states that 'Any agreement to the contrary is deemed unwritten.'
+'Any agreement to the contrary is deemed unwritten', as stated in article L1411-4 of the Labour Code.